4 years ago by rendall

 The chances of a replicating agent just anthropologically emerging from the surface of a 2nd generation hydrogen dominant star with an accumulation disc composed of little higher orders elements is inconceivably less likely than the relative petri dish organic molecules provide.

-an hour ago by roberttod
+4 years ago by roberttod

 Unless we just happen to have evolved very early on compared to what's normal, we should expect a lot of intelligent life with just a little bit of variance on these numbers.
 And some of that could easily be millions of years old.
 Interestingly, even if a life form populated new solar systems at a rate of a thousand years per system (where each populated solar system in turn populates more of them), they'd still fill up the Galaxy in only a couple million years.

-an hour ago by willis936
+4 years ago by willis936

 This is assuming independent genesis.
 Panspermia has a lot of merit.

-an hour ago by echelon
+4 years ago by echelon

 Panspermia is fascinating conjecture.